 Venture capital (VC) funds are professional investment firms that specialize in investing in promising early-stage startups.
 While getting funding from VCs can be more difficult and require proof of market potential and business scalability, it can greatly accelerate a company’s growth.
 The key to success along this path is careful preparation and presentation of a business plan that will convince potential investors of the value and uniqueness of the project.

-Grants and competitions
+Grants and competitions for startups

 Grants from government or EU programs, as well as winning startup competitions, can be a valuable source of funding.
 These funds often do not require giving up shares in the company or repayment, making them an attractive option for growing businesses.
 Sławomir encourages active exploration of available programs and participation in competitions, which can provide not only funding, but also valuable visibility and networking.